luxiao10/CeDAR_reproduction/README.txt

 2. For real data anlaysis, like RA anlaysis and smoke status analysis, the data size is too large to run a local computer.
 We suggest to run it on a cluster.
 3. If multiple R scripts in same folder, please run the code in following order: preprocessing -> run_csDM -> result_summary (these are keywords in script name)
 4. Results maybe slightly different even with same random seed under differnt systems, but the trend and conclusion should be same.
+5. All analyses were performed on R 4.1.3.
+For R 4.2.0, some packages (like CellMix) installation could confront error.
+We are still working on this to figure it out.

 Map between result in Manuscript and folder /analysis/simulation/computation_time: Table S9